Back to blog

 Database buffer/cachevariesIndexed reads and repeated pagesTreating it like an explicit product cache

-Use the highest layer that can safely answer the request.
+A good instinct is to use the highest layer that can safely answer the request.
 A static image belongs on a CDN.
 A public product catalog page belongs on a CDN with purge or a short TTL.
 An authenticated account dashboard belongs in an application cache keyed by tenant and user permissions.
-An expensive analytics number should be precomputed, stored, and given an age.
+An expensive analytics number is best precomputed, stored, and given an age.

 Cache keys are data models